 “Without a specialty coverage carrier … (traditional auto insurance carriers) are not experienced enough with what to expect with RV damage…water leakage, and those types of things,” she said.
 “The other thing is, the value of your vehicle is a lot different than your auto.
 We are all accustomed to a car loses its value as soon as you pull it off the dealership thought, but RVs are a little bit different, and with RV specialty coverage, you can kind of protect yourself from losing too much on your vehicle.”

-There are a lot of steps that go into the equation, too, when insurance policies for RVs are drawn up.
+There are a lot of steps that go into the equation, too, when RV insurance policies are drawn up.

 “We take into consideration if it’s a brand new unit or a used unit,” she said.
 “That’s one of the very most important things.
 You can qualify for total loss replacement, as opposed to an actual cash value policy.
 Which means, if you have a total loss to your unit, they will actually replace the vehicle with a new one.
 The same make and model, to the closest they can get it.
 As opposed to an actual cash value policy, that would, at the time of the loss, they would decide then, well, what was the value of the vehicle.”